-University in New York reported in 1991 that time and the file of the data began to migrate within a few minutes after they poured wine into many lead crystal decanters, and that they found large amounts of lead in wine that had been stored in decanters.
-The amounts of lead they found in brandy stored for more than 5 years (21,500 mcg/liter) is 430 times the blood level amounts shown to cause irreversible central nervous system damage in young children. \\
+University in New York reported in 1991 that time and this filled began to migrate within a few minutes after they poured wine into many lead crystal decanters, and that they found large amounts of lead in wine that had been stored in decanters.
+The amounts of lead they found in brandy stored for more than 5 years (21,500 mcg/liter) is 430 times the blood level amounts shown to cause irreversible central nervous system damage in young children.